 MUSI 1116, 1117.
 Elem.
 Sight-Singing and Ear Training.

-(1-1) This course includes sight-singing and dictation of intervals and simple melodies in various clefs, and major and minor modes.
+This course includes sight-singing and dictation of intervals and simple melodies in various clefs, and major and minor modes.
 Must be taken concurrently with MUSI 1311, 1312.

 MUSI 1306.
 Music Appreciation.
-(3-0) A course for non-music majors designed to acquaint the student with an overall survey of music literature.
+(Core option-Creative Arts component) (3-0) A course for non-music majors designed to acquaint the student with an overall survey of music literature.
 Open to all students and designed to increase awareness and appreciation of the art of music through live and recorded performances.

-MUSI 1308, 1309.
-Survey of Music Literature.
-(3-2) Designed to acquaint students with vocal and instrumental literature from the Medieval continuing through the music of the Twentieth Century.
+MUSI 1308.
+Music Literature I. (Core option-Creative Arts component) (3-2) Designed to acquaint students with vocal and instrumental literature from the Medieval continuing through the music of the Twentieth Century.
 A study of composers and analysis of standard repertoire, styles and historical periods is made through books, scores, recordings, and live performances.
 For music majors and minors only or permission of instructor.